ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Error Message Reference.md

 - Any comments about the manual
 - Your name, address, and phone number

-If you need immediate assistance regarding any errors, omissions, and other technical issues, please contact Altibase's Support Portal (http://altibase.com/support-center/en/).
+If you need immediate assistance regarding any errors, omissions, and other technical issues, please contact [Altibase's Support Portal](http://support.altibase.com/en/).

 Thank you.
 We always welcome your feedbacks and suggestions.